Results from a New Donor Survey Highlight Need for Nonprofits to Demonstrate Impact Via More Engaging Content Such As Video and Beneficiaries’ Stories

 ABOUT NETWORK FOR GOOD

 Network for Good helps small nonprofits cultivate donor relationships and advance their missions with simple, smart fundraising software, personal coaching, and online resources.
-As a mission-driven, Certified B Corporation, Network for Good has a legacy of providing trusted support to over 400,000 nonprofit leaders since 2001 and has helped pioneer the online fundraising space by enabling nonprofit organizations to raise more than $4 billion from millions of donors.
+As a mission-driven company, Network for Good has a legacy of providing trusted support to over 400,000 nonprofit leaders since 2001 and has helped pioneer the online fundraising space by enabling nonprofit organizations to raise more than $4 billion from millions of donors.

 ABOUT THE LILLY FAMILY SCHOOL OF PHILANTHROPY